ElsevierSoftwareX/SOFTX-D-24-00358/README.md

 #                                                                    #
 ######################################################################

-ESCAPy works whit MNA (Modify Nodal Analisys) theory and MNA is a formulation used for electrical circuit and all theory was obteined for Mourad Fakhfakh, Esteban Tlelo Cuautle Francisco V. Fernandez and other authors and MNA gets an algebraic system by the way Ax = z where A is a square matrix, x is incognigts
+E2SCAPy works whit MNA (Modify Nodal Analisys) theory and MNA is a formulation used for electrical circuit and all theory was obteined for Mourad Fakhfakh, Esteban Tlelo Cuautle Francisco V. Fernandez and other authors and MNA gets an algebraic system by the way Ax = z where A is a square matrix, x is incognigts